-Imagine studying about different kinds of organisms and their chemical processes.
-Now, imagine using these processes to make products that solve complex problems we’re facing.
+Imagine studying different kinds of organisms and their chemical processes, interesting right?!
+Now, imagine using these processes to make products that solve the complex problems we’re facing.
 That’s biotechnology!
 Most of us imagine that biotechnologists wear white courts and work in labs or clinics.
 But these are not the only career options in biotechnology.

 While some of these careers involve studying human DNA, others are for students interested in studying viruses…or making laws to help spread a pandemic!
-Let’s look at a few of the highest paying career options in biotechnology one by one.
+Let’s look at a few of the highest-paying biotechnology jobs one by one.

 The job of a biochemist is to study the chemical processes in living things, like cell development, DNA, and mutation.
 For this, they need to conduct research that helps them isolate and analyze these chemicals.
 They also study the effects of drugs, hormones, nutrients, and other elements on the body.

 Their research creates breakthroughs in the medical industry and can be used to develop better medicines and procedures that will improve our health.
+This makes it one of the best biotechnology jobs.
 Since the work of biochemists is highly confidential, you will mostly find them working in private labs…or for the government.
 How cool is that!?

-For this, you should have a strong background in engineering, biology, chemistry, and software.
-Because you will not only be designing medical equipment.
-Your job will also involve working on computer systems and software used in the healthcare industry.
+For this, you should have a strong background in engineering, biology, chemistry, and software, as you will not only be designing medical equipment but also working on computer systems and software used in the healthcare industry.

 Being a Medical scientist involves researching the cause of a disease and looking for ways to improve it.
 Unlike epidemiology, medical science requires a person to develop and test medical devices in the clinic and involves no fieldwork.